Sets88/tools/docs/mysql.md

+# Upsert
-# Upsert which doen't increase auto_increment field unlike raw INSERT ...
-ON DUPLICATE KEY
+Which doen't increase auto_increment field unlike raw INSERT ...
+ON DUPLICATE KEY, for cases where most of queries have to update records and just some have to insert

     SET @been_updated=NULL;
     UPDATE some_table SET value='some_data' WHERE name='some_name' AND @been_updated := id;